alianza/portfolio/static/markdown/PokedexReact.md

 <details>
   <summary>Code Snippets</summary>
 <div>
 The following are some code snippets of pieces of code I'm proud of from this project.
-The snippets demonstrate clean, consice and powerful code.
+The snippets demonstrate clean, concise and powerful code.

 **Retrieving Pokémon types**\
 Retrieving remote Pokémon types from the _PokéApi_ using the PokémonService interface and assigning it to the current state.